andrei-punko/java-interview-coding/interview-materials/tasks.md

 with 10 most popular queries started from typed characters.
 File with the most popular searches generated 1 time per day, it contains 1 mln lines, sorted by popularity.
 Propose the design of such system.

+## Sorting big strings task

+Propose algorithm for sorting a bunch of long strings situated on disk.
+We have restriction of RAM size: so only one string could be loaded into RAM simultaneously.

 ## Multithreading